-> Figure 57: Exon menu.
+Figure 63: Exon menu.

-Splice Index (SI), which represents the exon expression normalized with respect to the transcript expression, can be calculated with one Channel GUI: Calculating splice index.
-For a two group experiment the function one Channel GUI: Calculating MiDAS p-value (APT) uses APT tools to calculate MiDAS p-values for the difference between SIs in the two conditions, i.e. alternative splicing events.
-It is possible to subset gene/exon level data on the basis of a MiDAS p-value threshold using the function oneChannel-GUI: Selecting alternative splicing events by MiDAS p-values.
-In the devel version of oneChannelGUI we have also applied the rank product method (RankProd package) one Channel GUI: Rank Product alternative splicing detection (devel) to detect significant differences between SI in two experimental conditions, i.e. alternative splicing events.
+Splice Index (SI), which represents the exon expression normalized with respect to the transcript expression, can be calculated with oneChannelGUI: Calculating splice index.
+For a two group experiment the function oneChannelGUI: Calculating MiDAS p-value (APT) uses APT tools to calculate MiDAS p-values for the difference between SIs in the two conditions, i.e. alternative splicing events.
+It is possible to subset gene/exon level data on the basis of a MiDAS p-value threshold using the function one Channel-GUI: Selecting alternative splicing events by MiDAS p-values.
+In the devel version of oneChannelGUI we have also applied the rank product method (RankProd package) one Channel GUI: Rank Product alternative splicing detection (devel) to detect significant differences between SI or exon-level log2(intensities) in two experimental conditions, i.e. alternative splicing events.
 Rank Product is a non-parametric statistic that detects items that are consistently highly ranked in a number of lists.
 It is based on the assumption that under the null hypothesis that the order of all items is random the probability of finding a specific item among the top r of n items in a list is $p = \frac{r}{n}$.
 Multiplying these probabilities leads to the definition of the rank product $RP = \prod_i \frac{r_i}{n_i}$, where r_i is the rank of the item in the i-th list and n_i is the total number of items in the i-th list.
 The smaller the RP value, the smaller the probability that the observed placement of the item at the top of the lists is due to chance.
 Due to performance reasons on windows based computers, the number of random permutations is fixed to 100, a menu to select the number of permutations will be implemented soon.
-At the end of the analysis p-values of class 1 < class2 and p-values of class 1 > class2 and average SI difference histograms are shown in the main R window.
+At the end of the analysis p-values of class 1 < class 2 and p-values of class 1 > class 2 and average SI difference histograms are shown in the main R window.

-It is possible to subset gene/exon level data as well as SI on the basis of rank product results using the function oneChannelGUI: Selecting alternative splicing events by RankProd p-values (devel).
-Using this function, it is possible to filter data both using the RP p-values.
+It is possible to subset gene/exon level data on the basis of rank product results using the function oneChannelGUI: Selecting alternative splicing events by RankProd pvalues (devel).
 Since, benchmark experiments to test the efficacy of alternative splicing events are not yet available, we cannot indicate how effectives are, the methods actually implemented in oneChannelGUI, for the detection of alternative splicing events.
-It is also possible to filter data on the basis of the average mean SI difference with the function oneChannelGUI: Filtering gene/exon data by absolute SI mean difference, and to inspect a sub set of putative alternative splicing events, fig. 58, with the function oneChannelGUI: Inspecting splice indexes, fig. 57.
+It is also possible to filter data on the basis of the average mean or min SI difference with the function oneChannelGUI: Filtering gene/exon data by absolute SI mean or min difference, and to inspect a sub set of putative alternative splicing events, fig. 64, with the function oneChannelGUI: Inspecting splice indexes, fig. 63.